Frequently Asked Questions

 Wear whatever you feel comfortable and confident in!
 We provide work aprons, but will trust your judgement in knowing you signed up for a DIY class.

-How many people will be in the class?
+How many people will be in the workshop?

-Our class size depends on the complexity, popularity, and event time for the project.
-Some classes have a maximum of 8 students and others 20.
+Our group size depends on the complexity, popularity, and event time for the project.
+Some classes have a maximum of 6 attendees and others 24.

 May I sign up with friends?

 Yes, we encourage it!
-If you plan to attend a workshop with a small group, we suggest one individual purchases the tickets or if paying separately to call/email us to ensure you are seated together.
+If you plan to attend a workshop with a small group, we suggest one individual purchases the tickets.
+If paying separately, please call/email us to ensure you are seated together.
 If you have a larger group, or want to host a private event, click HERE to learn more.

-May I tag along with friends and watch the workshop?
+May I tag along with friends and watch the workshop/May I bring my significant other?

 Where do I park?